owncloud/music/README.md

 #### Translations

 There exist partial translations for the Music app for many languages, but most of them are very much incomplete.
 In the past, the application was translated at https://www.transifex.com/owncloud-org/owncloud/ and the resource still exists there.
-However, large majoriry of the strings used in the app have not been picked by Transifex for many years now, and hence the translations from Transifex cannot be actually used.
+However, large majority of the strings used in the app have not been picked by Transifex for many years now, and hence the translations from Transifex cannot be actually used.
 The root cause is disparity in the localization mechanisms used in the Music app and on ownCloud in general, and bridging the gap would require some support from ownCloud core team.
 This is probably never going to happen, see https://central.owncloud.org/t/owncloud-music-app-translations/14881.
 For now, you may contribute translations as normal pull requests, by following the instructions from https://github.com/owncloud/music/issues/671#issuecomment-782746463.

 #### SMB shares

 The Music app may be unable to extract metadata of the files residing on a SMB share.
 This is because, on some system configurations, it is not possible to use `fseek()` function to seek within the remote files on the SMB share.
 The `getID3` library used for metadata extraction depends on `fseek()` and will fail on such systems.
 If the metadata extraction fails, the Music app falls back to deducing the track names from the file names and the album names from the folder names.
-Whether or not the probelm exists on a system, may depend on the details of the SMB support library on the host computer and the remote computer providing the share.
+Whether or not the problem exists on a system, may depend on the details of the SMB support library on the host computer and the remote computer providing the share.

 ## Development